Now

 Blogging

-I started blogging again on blog.sturmsucht.de (EN) and really enjoy it.
-The first few posts were kind of heavy as the world’s situation has left it’s impact in my current mental health and business life, but I’m really looking forward to carve something helpful and empowering out of it soon.
+I fucking love blogging and if you are fancy, head over to blog.sturmsucht.de (EN) and take a look.
+The first few posts were kind of heavy as the world’s situation has left its impact in my mental health and business life, but I’m happy to have my motivation and energy back.
+World is terrible, but I won’t let it bring me down.
 Writing is a wonderful way for me to express myself.

 What’s next?

 Catching up with daily work and pimping my website further more to be less dependent on social media and local groups.
-So much stuff to do.
+So much stuff to do, so little immediate impact.
+But I keep going.